 Ronnie Earl's got it.
 Whatever it is that makes The Blues dig down into your soul and stir it up.
 Whatever it is that can hold your attention with six strings and 22 frets and never sound stale or mediocre.
 Whatever it is that makes you smile in the midst of a very dangerous and heartless world.
 Whatever it is, he's got it down.

 Maybe it was his years with Roomful of Blues.
 Or maybe it was the years touring with his own bands throughout the world that makes him equally conversant with the styles of Robert Jr. Lockwood, T-Bone Walker, and Stevie Ray Vaughan.
 Or maybe it's something that you don't get on the road or alone in a room practicing scales.
 Maybe it's something you find inside yourself and learn to express on guitar, piano, easel, trowel or skillsaw.
 Maybe he's one of us and we can feel it when he plays, letting us know that, like us, he's been up, down and everywhere in between.
 Or maybe he's just one of the finest living Blues guitarists on the planet.
 If you love the Blues and you haven't been to a Ronnie Earl show, do yourself a favor.

 The Broadcasters are: Dave Limina on keys, Forrest Padgett on drums, Paul Kochanski on bass and Diane Blue on vocals.

-Ronnie's new Album, "The Luckiest Man," follows the sudden loss of Jim Mouradian, the band’s bassist (and a respected luthier), who died last January.
-In fact, the album is named after something Mouradian said fairly often: “I’m the luckiest man you know - and I don’t even know who you know.”
+Ronnie's newest Album, "The Luckiest Man," came out after the sudden loss of Jim Mouradian, the band’s bassist (and a respected luthier).
+The album is named after something Mouradian said fairly often: “I’m the luckiest man you know - and I don’t even know who you know.”